aporeto-inc/gaia/doc/documentation.md

 ##### `expirationTime` `time`

-If set the policy will be auto deleted after the given time.
+If set the policy will be automatically deleted after the given time.

 ##### `metadata` `[]string` [`creation_only`]